Modesto Dog Bite Lawyer

-Dogs are known as man's best friend, and they make quite good and loyal pets.
-However, there are instances when a dog becomes violent and attacks a human to the point of causing severe, or even life-threatening, bodily injuries.
-According to the Center for Disease Control and Prevention, about 4.7 million Americans are victims of dog bites each and every year.
+Dogs are known as man's best friend and make good and loyal pets.
+However, there are instances when a dog becomes violent and attacks a human to the point of causing severe or even life-threatening bodily injuries.
+According to the Centers for Disease Control and Prevention, about 4.7 million Americans are victims of dog bites yearly.

-The laws governing the liability associated with a dog attack is based on state law, so it will differ from state to state.
+The laws governing the liability associated with a dog attack are based on state law, so they will differ from state to state.
 California adheres to a strict liability theory.
-Basically, this means that a dog owner is legally responsible for the actions of their dogs.
-This means that the owner would be liable even if he has no way of knowing that his dog would bite someone else.
+This means that dog owners are legally responsible for their dogs' actions.
+This means the owner would be liable even if he cannot know that his dog would bite someone else.

 The dog bite laws of California allow the victims of dog attacks to pursue financial restitution for their harms and losses through a personal injury claim.
 Forms of compensation include:

-- Reimbursement for the medical expenses related to the dog bite, including present and future medical expenses (e.g., corrective surgeries, rehab, etc.).
+- Reimburse the medical expenses related to the dog bite, including present and future medical expenses (e.g., corrective surgeries, rehab, etc.).

 - The replacement of personal property such as your clothes, watch, or glasses that may have been damaged during the attack.

-- Compensation for any form of disability and deformation suffered as a result of the dog bite.
+- Compensation for any disability and deformation suffered due to the dog bite.

 - Lost wages